01 of 06

 In addition to a filled out application, those who wish for a Brazilian visa must also have a passport valid for the duration of their trip, and one blank page in the passport book.
 The $160 visa fee is payable by U.S. Postal Service money order.

 It is important to make sure your visa application is completely filled out with all... the requested documentation.
 The $160 visa fee is not refundable – meaning denied visas will require more time and another application fee.

 Algeria: $160 Visa for Americans

 As with other passport applications, the $160 fee (or $190 for business and cultural tourists) must be paid by money order.
-Additionally, the application fee is not refundable, making an erroneous application even more expensive for would-be adventurers.
+Additionally, the application fee is not refundable, making an erroneous or incomplete even more expensive.

 04 of 06